FlavorlessQuark/Black_Hole/README.md

 - Still here and still coding.
 My coding skills truly have improved since August, even though it's only  been 8 months, the change is very noticeable.
 Though I have sometimes struggled to solve some problems, I have never given up.
 I 've made projects that seemed impossible to me a short while ago.
 A raymarcher (barely functioning but still!).
 I've made a wraper around SDL that does automagic animations and input mapping!
 I've made fractals with Sine coloring!
 I even completed advent of code 2020, doing each problem as they came out and got on the learderboard once!

 And now I think I want to build up a website that will contain small games I have made.
 I should make a new one every few weeks until I run out of ideas.
-The slope gets steeper, but I shall be the very best and I shall keep climbing.

-Like no one ever was!
+The slope gets steeper, but I shall be the very best and I shall keep climbing Like no one ever was!

+**June 2021**

+- Failure is the greatest teacher, said someone, probably.
+Well, failed I have, and learn I must.
+I recently attempted to pass the Problem solving certification on Hackerrank.
+Well, I do think i was given somewhat hard problems... and these are not straight coding problems, rather, they require a bit of math.
+And though I like math I know nothing about it.
+Hence I have created Level_Up, which is a repository where I will collect all the problems which I have not or could not solve efficiently enough.
+I hpe to someday be able to slve similar problems with ease...

 ## ~ Like no one ever was ~